I wanted to upgrade my older home gym power rack that I’ve had for over ten years.

 The dip attachment for the Rep Fitness PR-4000 is bolted together and can be attached inside or outside the rack.

 The angle of the handles also allows you to work closer and wider to bias different parts of your musculature.

-There is a little bit of wiggle in it while attached to the rack, but it definitely isn’t substantial compared to lesser dip bars.
+There is a little bit of wiggle in it while attached to the rack, but it isn’t too bad at all.

-They are available in 6″ as well as 12″ options.
-I went with the full set to attach 3 of the 12″ and 3 of the 6″ Weight Horns to the rack.
+I went with the full set to attach 3 of the 12″ and 3 of the 6″ versions to the rack.

 Getting your weight off of a standard weight tree and onto your rack has been awesome!

 It saves space in my garage and also adds stability to the already sturdy PR-4000.

 Leg Roller attachments for the PR-4000 have many functionalities depending on what you need them for.